eloj/radix-sorting/README.md

 ## <a name="counting-sort"></a> From the top; Counting sort

 Possibly the simplest way to sort an array of integers, is to simply count how many there are of each, and use those counts to write the result.
-We don't even have to compare elements.

 This is the most basic [counting sort](https://en.wikipedia.org/wiki/Counting_sort).